OUR

 Science Director

-Andy’s work is focused on building a science program for the Waitt Institute’s project sites that supports the needs of marine spatial planning and marine protected area network monitoring while also meeting global standards and the needs of local governments and communities.
+Andy’s work is focused on building a science program for the Waitt Institute’s initiatives that supports the needs of marine spatial planning and marine protected area network monitoring while also meeting global standards and the needs of local governments and communities.
 Since joining the organization in 2014, he has supported marine spatial planning and implementation through a wide variety of activities such as expeditions, assessments, workshops, and geospatial analyses.

 Andy has extensive experience in creating portfolios of science-based projects to support marine spatial planning and the designation and placement of marine protected areas using standardized methodologies.
 Andy’s scientific expertise spans marine spatial planning, ecological monitoring, fisheries landings assessments, geospatial analysis, benthic habitat mapping, and geology of coral reefs.